Document: Medical care for gender variant young people: Dealing with the practical problems (PDF, 100KB)

 When admited to hospital gender variant children and young people should be accorded the same respect for their self-defined gender as are trans adults, regardless of their genital sex.

-Advice on legal and practical aspects can be found here.
+Advice on legal and practical aspects can be found on Hospital accommodation of trans people and gender variant children.

 At present, there is only one centre that provides treatment for gender variant young people – the Gender Identity Development Service at the Tavistock & Portman NHS Foundation Trust in London.
 The contrast between the treatment provided by this service and that offered in overseas centres was highlighted by two conferences in London in the Autumn of 2008 at Imperial College and the Royal Society of Medicine (RSM).